Multi-Scale Local Speculative Decoding for Image Generation: Experiments

 \textbullet~\emph{Perceptual quality} is assessed using Fréchet Inception Distance (FID)~\cite{heusel2018fid}, which quantifies the distributional similarity between generated and real images, and Human Preference Score v2 (HPSv2)~\cite{wu2023hpsv2}, a learned metric that approximates human judgments of image quality.

-\paragraph{Datasets} The up- and down-sampling modules of \methodname{}, as well as the drafter models used in LANTERN, are trained on the LAION-COCO-Aesthetic dataset~\cite{li2024laioncocoaesthetic}, which provides high-quality image–text pairs with aesthetic filtering.
+\paragraph{Datasets} The latent-space upsampler modules of \methodname{}, as well as the drafter models used in LANTERN, are trained on the LAION-COCO-Aesthetic dataset~\cite{li2024laioncocoaesthetic}.
 For evaluation, we compute FID and HPSv2 on the MS-COCO 2017 validation split (5k images)~\cite{lin2015coco}.